MetaLabs-inc/dlocal_go/README.md

 3. Handle the response

 - We return DlocalGo::Responses objects (eg: DlocalGo::Responses::Payment) which have the same schema as the documentation responses.
-- All attributes inside responses use snake_case syntax
+- All attributes inside responses use the snake_case syntax

 - NOTE: If the request fails we raise a DlocalGo::Error with an error code and message, so you might want to rescue it.
 (We'll make it optional in the future, for now we always raise an error when the request fails)